-Start menu/screen opens either by clicking the Start button, pressing Windows Key or using keyboard shortcut Ctrl+Esc.
+Start menu/screen opens either by clicking the Start button or "tip", pressing Windows Key or using keyboard shortcut Ctrl+Esc.

 Windows XP has a somewhat old-style Start menu (that some people like very much) - you have to open the All Programs list and then scroll through it to find and launch a program.